 3 Minute Thesis

-The University’s 3MT, now in its second year, is sponsored by The Graduate School.
-It’s an international phenomenon: The University of Queensland developed the event in 2008, and it is now held in more than 350 universities in 18-plus countries around the world.
+3MT was developed by The University of Queensland in 2008, and is now held in more than 600 universities in 65 countries around the world.

 At every level of the competition each competitor will be assessed on the judging criteria listed below.
 Each criterion is equally weighted and has an emphasis on audience.